- Vol 1: General - Topics Chapters Overview

 Purpose: Conservation, maintenance, and management of wildlife resources.

-General Procedures: Project proponents are required to consult with the U.S. Fish and Wildlife Service (USFWS) and the appropriate state wildlife agency.
+General Procedures: Project proponents are required to consult with the USFWS and the appropriate state wildlife agency.
 Reports and recommendations prepared by these agencies document project effects on wildlife and identify measures that may be adopted to prevent loss or damage to wildlife resources.
-The term “wildlife” includes both animals and plants.
+The term "wildlife" includes both animals and plants.
 Provisions of the Act are implemented through the NEPA process and Section 404 permit process.

-Coordination and Consultation: USFWS, Department of Fish and Game
+Coordination and Consultation: USFWS and California Department of Fish and Wildlife (CDFW)

 General Procedures: Avoid construction in, or design to be consistent with, Federal Emergency Management Agency (FEMA)-identified flood-hazard areas.